Spice BushLindera benzoin

 Choose a sunny or partially shady spot for your Spice Bush and allow room for it to develop to its full 10 feet height and spread.
 Dig plenty of organic material into the soil, such as garden compost or well-rotted manure and place your tree in a hole three times wider than the pot.
 Replace most of the soil and water well.
 When the water has drained away replace the rest of the soil and apply rich organic mulch around the root-zone but not directly against the trunk.

 During its early life water your new bush regularly.
 Once your Spice Bush is well established it will survive some dryness but do not let it dry out completely.
-No pruning is needed except to remove any broken branches and your Spice Bush will grow steadily into a lovely, dense natural form.
+No pruning is needed, unless you want to remove any broken branches and your Spice Bush will grow steadily into a lovely, dense natural form.

+Our Spice Bush plants are grown the correct way, from seeds collected from selected wild trees of the best forms.
+This way a group planting will contain both male and female plants, so you are sure of berries.
 We sell only trees that are true to the wild species and are of native stock.
-However we are constantly renewing our inventory so our customers get fresh, healthy plants, so supplies of this tree may be limited.
+However, we are constantly renewing our inventory to ensure our customers get fresh, healthy plants, so supplies of this tree may be limited.
 To avoid disappointment order now so you can enjoy this unusual plant in your garden and in your kitchen too.